By Dana Kim, Crypto Markets Analyst

 Here are some key tools and platforms that facilitate cryptocurrency use, specifically tailored for governments and businesses looking to adopt or accept Bitcoin.

-These tools present businesses with different options for integrating cryptocurrencies into their financial strategies.
+These tools present businesses with different options for integrating cryptocurrencies into their financial strategies, which is essential in a landscape where nations like Iran and Venezuela pursue alternative methods for economic stability.

 Common Mistakes and What to Avoid